noynaert/csc187handouts/unit07/07_050_It's_about_time.md

 * Most of the problems are likely to be handled.
 But there may still be some, especially older file systems.
 * Some of the extra bits are used to store time in milliseconds and nanoseconds.

-## Terms

-* Epoch (measuring time from midnight on January 1, 1970)
-* Millisecond   There are a thousand milliseconds in a second.
-* Nanosecond There are a billion nanoseconds in a second.

 ## Time Zones

 * Time Zones are based on 0 longitude.
 It goes through Greenich, England.
 * Time Zones to the west of England are negative.
 Zones to the east are positive.
 * Central Time is GMT -6.
 * Central Daylight Savings Time is GMT -5.

+## Terms

+* Epoch (measuring time from midnight on January 1, 1970)
+* Millisecond   There are a thousand milliseconds in a second.
+* Nanosecond There are a billion nanoseconds in a second.
+* UTC -- Universal Coordinated Time (the current term)
+* GMT -- Greenich Mean Time (the older term for UTC)
+* Zulu Time -- Someone making sure you know that they were in the military.
+Same as UTC.